-This week (while on my holiday) I’m investigating some specific technical aspects related to my sound rig and guitar practice:
+This week (while on holiday) I’m investigating some specific technical aspects related to my sound-rig and guitar practice:

 I began by establishing a correct posture for guitar and pedal board playing, adapting the Alexander Technique (which I studied several years ago).
 It’s my custom to play while seated, so that I can have both feet free for ‘pedalling’.
 A solution presents itself only when all functions of the player’s activities are taken into consideration together, and simultaneously operational: